bgonp/msg.dw2e/readme.md

 - Click on `Registration` tab.
 - Enter your name, e-mail and password (twice).
 Optionally, you can also upload an avatar.
 - If e-mail confirmation is enabled, you will receive an email with a button to confirm your account.
-- If not, you will be automaticly logged in.
+- If not, you will be automatically logged in.

 #### Login
 - Simply write your e-mail and password in the `Login` box.